K-P-creator/Collatz/README.md

    `n = 3n + 1`
 3. Repeat the process until `n == 1`.

-While no proof exists, the conjecture holds for all tested numbers, leading to interesting numerical patterns.
+There is no current proof of the conjecture.
+However, there are many interesting numerical patterns that appear throughout the data that we can explore with MatPlotLib.

 ## Program Usage